 Summer sunsets, in our opinion, are the best sunsets.
-Combine that with the charming surroundings of Lake Norman and it creates a magical ending for the day.
+As the sun meets the horizon, the sky becomes painted with hues of red, orange, pink, and purple.
+Combine that with the charming surroundings of Lake Norman and it creates a magical end to the day.
 From our beautiful parks to our amazing restaurants, here is a list of some of the best places to catch the sunset.

 On the Lake:

 Overall, the best way to see the vivid sunset is on Lake Norman itself.
 The Lakeside of Charlotte has several marinas where people can dock their boats or rent one for the day.
 It is a perfect way to end your eventful day on the lake.
 For a list of boat rentals, click here.

 If you want to explore the waters of Lake Norman as the sun sets, Aloha Paddle Sports offers an amazing sunset paddle tour.
 This 90 minute guided tour is a favorite of local photographers because of the breathtaking, picturesque surroundings.
 If you don’t want to bring your camera on the water, not to worry, pictures of you and your group are included in the price of the tour!
 So relax and paddle off into the sunset.

 At a Park:

 Watching the sunset at a waterfront park is a local favorite.
 All of the parks open at dusk and close after sunset (times varying thought the year) Here are a couple of our favorite spots:

 This 43.7-acre waterfront park includes a beautiful swimming beach, boat launching areas, docks, fishing piers, and scenic nature trails.
 A favorite spot to have some fun in the sun and take in the gorgeous lake and its surroundings.
 The parks 3 picnic shelters make for a soothing place to have a picnic with friends and family before watching the sunset.